xcart/xcart-docs/_pages/kb_en/look_and_feel/index.md

   - home
 order: 70
 icon: paint brush
-description: Make your shop one of a kind by applying slick and stylish themes and tweaks
+description: 'Control your store''s layout, color and content'
 published: true
 ---
 They said "Good clothes open all doors" hence choosing a store theme is a serious task for an ecommerce business owner.
 A theme should not only be attractive but also appropriate and meet particular business needs.
 So don't hurry up and take your time to make a right decision.